ctnodnarb/matlab-utilities/README.md

 * `fileName` The name / path of the file to export the figure to (it should end in .pdf).
 * `figureSize` The size of the figure, formatted as `[width, height]`.
 * `units` The units of the figure size, e.g. `'inches'` or `'in'`.
 Any unit that Matlab recognizes will work.
-* `dpi` Optional parameter (defaults to 300).
+* `dpi` (Optional, default 300).
 The resolution of the output in dots per inch.
 The default value will also be used if `[]` or `0` are passed in.
-* `extraSpace` Optional parameter (defaults to `[0,0,0,0]`).
+* `extraSpace` (Optional, default `[0,0,0,0]`).
 The amount of extra space (in normalized units) to include on the left, bottom, right, and top of the image.
 This can be used to fix the output if something is getting cut off on one of the edges of the image.
 For example, passing `[.1, .1, .1, .1]` would include 10% extra space on all sides of the plot.
 If `[]` is passed in, the default value will be used.
-* `figHandle` Optional parameter (defaults to the current figure).
+* `figHandle` (Optional, defaults to the current figure).
 The handle of the figure to export.

 Example: